dlynch92/emoji-match/README.md

 </details>

 * Cards are shuffled and in different places each time the user starts a new game.
 * Initially covered by a question mark until the user clicks on them which uncovers the emoji underneath.
-Once a second card is clicked, if no match is made there is a 3 second window where user input can't be taken before the two cards turn back around and the guesses counter is iterated.
+Once a second card is clicked, if no match is made there is a 1.5 window where user input can't be taken before the two cards turn back around and the guesses counter is iterated.
 If a pair is made the emojis stay revealed and are reduced in opacity and can no longer be selected.
 * Once all pairs have been made the game is won and the user is taken to the end screen.

 #### Guesses